Skull Base Surgery, Snoring & Other Services

 Dr Tim Hullar is the Director of Otology, Neurotology, and Skull Base Surgery and Director of the Cochlear Implant Program in the Department of Otolaryngology-Head and Neck Surgery.
 He is an internationally recognized expert in diseases of the ear and their treatment.
 Dr Hullar's practice focuses on the surgical treatment of diseases of hearing, benign and malignant tumors of the skull base, chronic ear disease and cholesteatoma, facial nerve weakness, imbalance, and tinnitus in both children and adults.
 He believes strongly in a team-based approach to medical care and regularly collaborates with specialists in Neurosurgery, Neurology, Radiology, Audiology, Physical Therapy, Occupational Therapy, and Anesthesiology in providing the best possible treatment for his patients.

-If you would like information about appointments with Dr Hullar or Dr Anh, please call 503 494-8135.
+If you would like information about appointments with Dr Hullar, please call 503 494-8135.

 Skull Base Surgery - Head, Neck and Sinus